tedywond/tedywond.github.io/_pages/profiles.md

 ---
-layout: profiles
+layout: page
-permalink: /people/
+permalink: /profiles/
-title: people
+title: profiles
-description: members of the lab or group
+nav: false
+nav_order: 4
-nav: true
+# nav: true
-nav_order: 7
+# nav_order: 4

 profiles:
   # if you want to include more than one profile, just replicate the following block